ZauberNerd/grunt-dot-ts-compiler/README.md

 <div class="some-css-class"></div>
 ```
 #### Partials-in-partials
-You can now create partials in partials and Grunt-dot-compiler will do the mgic for you.
+You can now create partials in partials and Grunt-dot-ts-compiler will do the mgic for you.

 ## License
 Copyright (c) 2012 Tingan Ho